 Students can choose to pursue either a General Study track or a specialization in Public Health.
 Regardless of focus, the program emphases the importance of professionalism in healthcare delivery.

-The 182-credit online Bachelor in Health Sciences degree consists of general education courses (including two required classes in Professional Development), four foundational courses, and a number of courses specific to their chosen track.
+The 182-credit online health science degree consists of general education courses (including two required classes in Professional Development), four foundational courses, and a number of courses specific to their chosen track.